Ušivac refugee camp

 At present, there are at least 8000 refugees and other migrants in limbo in Bosnia and Herzegovina.
 In the Ušivac refugee camp outside Sarajevo there are around 400 displaced persons, mainly families with small children and unaccompanied minors.
 Ušivac is one of two refugee camps in the Sarajevo Canton.
 The other camp is Blazuj camp, for adult men only.

 The challenges in the Bosnian refugee camps are many and the conditions for those who live there are difficult.
 In addition, around 5000 people live outside the official camps, in the forest, in abandoned buildings and other public spaces.

 What does A Drop in the Ocean do in Ušivac?

-Our main focus in the Sarajevo canton is distributing necessary items to and organising computer classes for people living in Ušivac refugee camp.
+Our main focus in the Sarajevo canton is distributing necessary items to and organising different activities for people living in Ušivac refugee camp.

 A Drop in the Ocean has a team on the ground consisting of experienced coordinators, local- and community volunteer field workers.
 We have been present in Bosnia and Herzegovina since December 2020, assisting with distributions and organising activities.

 1. Community Empowerment Mobilisation

 We organise computer classes at basic, intermediate and advanced levels, covering everything from how to set up and send emails to functions and use of the Office suite.
 The classes take place in two containers equipped with computers and other material, and we offer separate classes for women only.